“I Hate Relationships”: Common Relationship Dysfunctions And How To Manage Them

 Solution: While arguments are a natural part of relationships, it is what you do with that argument that will dictate where your relationship ends up.
 Whenever you and your partner disagree, make an effort to sit down and evaluate the situation with a cooler head.
 What is the conflict?
 What could you do to fix it?
 What could your partner do to fix it?
 Is it a problem that you can fix or is it an emotional issue that you or your partner may need to work on and fix?
 Whatever the issue may be, you must take the time to work it out.
 If conflict is allowed to build, it may become too much of a problem down the road.

-Issue #3.
-You feel as though you are not a priority in your relationship
+Issue #3: You have the sense you’re not a priority in your relationship

 There are many people in relationships who feel as though they are not actually in one.
 Their partner may put other priorities above them, spend little time with them, or pay attention to other things while they are in their presence.
 This can make the other person feel like they are not important, which can put stress on the relationship.
 Unfortunately, some relationships may not be that strong, and this could be a sign that the two of you are incompatible.
 However, that is not true for everyone, especially if you have been seeing someone for a fair amount of time.